Various Thoughts About My Work

 the webpages with photos of the artists and

 their recordings.
-I find things on the internet,
+I find things on the

-recordings on my sites.
-The commercial
+of pirated recordings on my sites.
+The

-recordings are fair game, especially since I am
+commercial recordings are fair game, especially

-and in-house items which seem to abound.
+not the broadcasts and in-house items which seem to

 A few